 APD was advised by NYC Department of Probation to work with CNUS on the development of PROMISE, APD’s analogous model for community engagement and youth development.

-Notable quotes from participant evaluation:
+Notable quotes from participant evaluations:

 • “This is meaningful, hard work.”